ashishsaud2025/latex-cowrite/README.md

 * Stronger filesystem isolation
 * CPU and memory limits
 * Container-based compilation
-* Better project and file management
+* Per-file "set as main" instead of always inferring `main.tex`
+* Uploading a project as a zip, and renaming/deleting files or folders from the UI